-[This was written ten years ago.
-Today, precisely, is a good day to repost it.
-Padre Pio’s feast day. /// BTW, today marks 25 years in prison of Fr Gordon MacRae.
+[It’s 2020.
+This was written now eleven years ago.
+It was Padre Pio’s feast day the other day, on September 23. /// BTW, today marks 26 years in prison of Fr Gordon MacRae.
 Hail Mary… St Michael the Archangel… ]

-You can read things dozens of times over the years and just not “get it” at all.
-That’s me.
-But this year when I read the following letter of Padre Pio, I was mesmerized.
-I now know a bit more just how much I absolutely don’t know anything about the spiritual life.
-I have written academically about that of which he speaks, the flaming sword.
-I am vindicated on that academic level at least, for I am alone across the millennia in what I have written.
-But on a spiritual level, well, I am thrust to the ground in deep humiliation, for I obviously know nothing of the spiritual life.
+I am vindicated by Padre Pio’s experience.
+At the same time, on a spiritual level, well, I am thrust to the ground in deep humiliation, for I obviously know nothing of the spiritual life.
 But at least I know that I know nothing.
 These days, that’s something.
 And it’s way more than enough to ask for this great saint’s help.
 Apologies are given in advance for the inadequacy of [my comments] below.
 You can see from my Coat of Arms (thanks to Elizdelphi!
 No words on the banner yet) that I am grateful to have written about the sword of which Padre Pio speaks…

 From the Letters of Saint Pius of Pietrelcina, priest (Epist.
 I, 1065; 1093-1095)

 I will raise my voice and will not stop imploring him

 “Out of obedience I am obliged to manifest to you [obviously, his religious superior] what happened to me on the evening of the 5th of this month of August 1918 [Vigil of the Feast of the Transfiguration of Jesus] and all day on the 6th [Feast of the Transfiguration].